-At the NUT • HUT we do not soak to grow an actual sprout or root, we soak to deactivate naturally occurring enzyme inhibitors and increase digestibility and nutrition.
+At the NUT • HUT we do not soak to grow an actual sprout or root, we soak to reduce naturally occurring anit-nutrient factors, ANF's, – enzyme inhibitors, and increase digestibility and nutrition.